Chemdex: classification of atom environments in compounds

 You don't need an account to browse.
 Please understand the compound entries are still pretty messy (necessary for debugging and programming purposes).

-Chemdex contains compounds for which there is a crystal structure with coordinates on deposit and for which there is a DOI link.
+Chemdex contains compounds for which there is a crystal structure with coordinates on deposit and for which there is a Digital Object Identifier (DOI) link.

 If you see a pink box with a message please let me know - it indicates an error, probably in programming.
 Please tell me the text, the URL, what you were doing, and maybe a screenshot if you think that would help me to fix it.